rcmachado/documentation/content/en/developers/dogstatsd/high_throughput.md

 | `datadog.dogstatsd.client.packets_sent`    | count       | Number of datagrams successfully sent to the Agent.                                     |
 | `datadog.dogstatsd.client.packets_dropped` | count       | Number of datagrams dropped by the DogStatsD client.                                    |

-To enable or disable telemetry use the `disable_telemetry` argument.
-Beware, using the telemetry with the `DogStatsd` client will increase network usage significantly, it is advise to use the `BatchedDogStatsd` when using the telemetry.
+To enable or disable telemetry, use the `disable_telemetry` argument.

+**Note**: Using telemetry with the `DogStatsd` client increases network usage significantly.
+It is advised to use `BatchedDogStatsd` when using the telemetry.

-To enable it on the `DogStatsd` client:
+To enable telemetry on the `DogStatsd` client:

 ```php
 use DataDog\DogStatsd;